How Jermaine Jenas went from England footballer to BBC darling

 It will be seen as a new low in the career of a celebrity who has previously admitted he failed to achieve what he set out to do in football.

-The 41-year-old had been tipped to one day replace Gary Lineker as host of Match of the Day – but has now been dropped from that programme and The One Show, after an investigation into alleged complaints about his behaviour.
+The 41-year-old had been tipped to one day replace Gary Lineker as host of Match of the Day – but has now been dropped from that programme and The One Show.

+Jenas broke his silence on his sudden axing as a spokesperson insisted there were “two sides to every story”, and another source insisted there has been “no suggestion of illegality”.

 Jenas made his professional debut at age 17 for his boyhood club Nottingham Forest, where he made 29 appearances, establishing himself in the Forest first team as a central midfielder